Arrested coalescence drives helical coiling and networking of filamentous smectic condensates: Abstract

 \section{Abstract}

 Liquid-liquid crystal phase separation (LLCPS) occurs in many industrial and biological settings.
-To date the states of the separated condensed liquid crystals have been found to be nematic, columnar, or smectic phases.
-Interestingly, when smectic phases condense out of the liquid, they can form filamentous condensates that spontaneously assemble into sparse networks with rich life-like dynamics.
-Here, we study the underlying process of filament linking and conformational changes that mediates formation of these unique networks.
-Microscopy reveals that new linkages between filaments are initiated by an adhesive interaction between straight filaments; the filaments snap into contact and then rapidly wind into helical coils, despite the absence of molecular chirality or transitions between mesophases.
-Using polarized optical microscopy, theoretical modeling, and simulation, we show that filament linking into ribbon structures is driven by arrested coalescence that depends on both interfacial energy minimization and the constraints of smectic order.
-The linked filaments spontaneously coil into double helices to reduce interfacial area and smectic distortion, thus driving compaction into networks.
+Interestingly, when smectic phases demix from the homogeneous mixture, they can form filamentous condensates that spontaneously assemble into sparse networks with rich life-like dynamics.
+Here, we study the underlying process of filament networking.
+Microscopy reveals that new linkages between filaments are initiated by an adhesive interaction between straight filaments; parallel filaments snap into contact and then rapidly wind into helical coils, despite the absence of molecular chirality or transitions between mesophases.
+Using polarized optical microscopy, theoretical modeling, and simulation, we show that parallel filaments coalesce, but are arrested in double-barreled ``ribbon'' structures.
+This arrested coalescence is driven purely by interfacial energy minimization under the constraints of smectic layering.
+The arrested ribbons spontaneously coil into double helices to further reduce interfacial area, thus driving compaction into networks.
 We propose a microstructure consistent with this interpretation, which quantitatively predicts the extent of arrested coalescence.
 In total, these findings suggest a generic pathway for network formation in liquid crystals that provides insight about the formation of condensate networks in other engineered or biological materials.